 TFN is a must, and count your contributions carefully

 TFN alert: Your super fund must have your tax file number (TFN) on record before you can make non-concessional contributions to a super fund.
 If your fund doesn’t have your TFN, you can’t make after-tax contributions.

-Exceeding your contributions cap: If you exceed the non-concessional contributions cap at any time on or after 1 July 2013, you have the opportunity to withdraw your excess contributions from your super fund and earnings on those contributions will count towards your taxable income, plus you will have to pay a small charge for those reflecting the delay in the ATO recouping income tax on that income for that financial year.
+Exceeding your non-concessional contributions cap: If you exceed the non-concessional contributions cap at any time on or after 1 July 2013, you have the opportunity to withdraw your excess contributions from your super fund and earnings on those contributions will count towards your personal taxable income, plus you will have to pay a small charge for those earnings reflecting the delay in the ATO recouping income tax on that income for that financial year.
 The alternative is to leave your excess non-concessional super contributions in the super fund, and pay penalty tax of 49% within your super fund on those excess non-concessional contributions.
 In other words, if you choose to retain your excess contributions in your super account, then the excess non-concessional contributions will be subject to penalty tax of 49% (and 47% from 1 July 2017).
 For more information on excess contributions, see SuperGuide article Excess contributions rules: A quick summary.

 Is super tax-effective for everyone?

 If you pay less tax in percentage terms on your wages and salary (and other income) than the 15% earnings tax payable by your super fund on investment earnings, then making non-concessional super contributions may not be a tax-effective option.